guysoft/PleromaPi/README.rst

 ~~~~~~~~~~~~

 #.
 Docker or Vagrant, docker recommended
 #.
-Docker-compose - recommended if using docker build method, instructions assume you have it
-#.
 Downloaded `Ubuntu for RaspeberryPi image <https://ubuntu.com/download/raspberry-pi/>`_ image.
 Official releases use the LTS version.
 #.
 Root privileges for chroot
 #.
 Bash